hehew321/iDeepC/README.md

 ## Identify motifs by iDeepC

-* Set draw_motifs to True in the test function，you can get the .eps file of detected motifs by iDeepC.
+* Set draw_motifs to True in the test funciton of iDeepC.py，you can get the .eps file of detected motifs by iDeepC.

 * The default saved file directory is source directory('./'+protein_name+'.eps').